What is a Retail KPI?

 - Net Profit Margin – Do you know what your bottom line is?
 Hint: it might be this KPI.
 Your net profit margin (aka bottom line) is THE most important financial KPI for any business, retail or not.
 It measures how much money you are making relative to revenue.
 The higher the number the more profitable you are.Net Profit Margin = (Net Income/Net Sales) * 100%

-Hopefully you found these top 26 retail KPIs and metrics for 2020 insightful.
+Hopefully you found these top 26 retail KPIs and metrics insightful.
 At insightsoftware, we strive to make your life easier when using KPIs and reporting software to grow your business.
 Contact us now if you wish to learn more about our reporting solutions.